 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-- First round of EMIS verification completed in 2017 which showed not a significant difference.
-The report on second round of EMIS verification will be shared by 30 July 2019.
+The second round of EMIS verification completed in 2019 which showed not a significant difference.
+The associated DLI is disbursed fully.

 |Summary of Environmental and Social Aspects|